galaxyproject/galaxy-hub/content/news/2023-01-beacon-integration/index.md

 ---
-title: 'Simple and secure publishing of variance data from Galaxy to the Beacon Network'
+title: 'Simple and data privacy-aware publishing of genomic variance data from Galaxy to the Beacon Network'
 date: "2023-01-24"
-tease: "Galaxy has gained a Beacon integration that enables users to conveniently publish variance data via the Beacon Network"
+tease: "Galaxy has gained a Beacon integration that enables users to publish genetic variance data conveniently via the Beacon Network"
 tags: [collaboration, usecase, esg]
 subsites: [global,all]
 ---

 Science is most efficient when researchers share their data and results, so others can re-use them.
-Some datasets, however, cannot be easily shared because they contain sensitive information about, for example, a patient.
+Some datasets, however, cannot easily be shared because they contain sensitive information about, for example, a patient.
 Is there a way to share information among scientists without exposing sensitive patient data?
 The answer to that question for human genome variation data is: yes.
-The [Beacon network](https://beacon-network.org) enables secure querying of genomic variants without the risk of exposing sensible data.
+The [Beacon network](https://beacon-network.org) enables querying genomic variant catalogues without the risk of exposing sensitive data.
 The data owner is responsible for the data and also for their Beacon server in the network.
 In this way the data never leaves the data owner.
 A Beacon only contains the raw variants, think about it as some marked coordinates on the chromosome.
 A researcher interested in the genomic position 32,936,732 on chromosome 13 can ask the entire Beacon network if something about this position is known.